ragsns/dockeronazure/exercises/ex7/README.md

 #### Initialize draft

-Initialize `draft' using the following command.
+Initialize `draft` using the following command.

 ```
 draft init
 ```